 Though the educational programs are costly to support, we view the human cost of not supporting them to be far greater in the long run.
 Currently, there are over 425 children enrolled across these two schools in Kwale County.

 Both Jameelah’s Vineyard Academy and the Pamoja Children’s Center serve a high proportion of orphans and vulnerable children, who would not have access to education without their inclusion in these programs.
 In addition to educating young children, the schools provides a living wage for approximately 32 staff members: administrators, teachers, cooks, cleaners and caretakers.
 Monthly, program costs are approximately $7000 including educational supplies, food, and salaries.

-The Jameelah’s Vineyard Academy currently has approximately 300 children between the ages of 1 1/2 and 13 years old enrolled in classes PP1 through Standard 7.
-They plan to add one classroom per year to accommodate ascending classes.
-The Pamoja Children’s Center currently enrolls approximately 60 children.
+The Jameelah’s Vineyard Academy currently has approximately 370 children between the ages of 1 1/2 and 13 years old enrolled in classes PP1 through Standard 8.
+The Pamoja Children’s Center currently enrolls approximately 70 children.
 At both schools, in addition to the quality language, math and science education the children receive in both English and Swahili, they get nutritious meals and snacks, religious education in both Christianity and Islam, and opportunities to play in safe and supervised environments.